awesome-algorand/awesome-algorand/README.md

 ## Name Services

 - [NFDomains](https://nf.domains/) - Algorand name service and marketplace for Non-Fungible Domains (NFDs) — unique, readable aliases for wallet addresses.
+- [Algorand Name Service](https://algonameservice.com/home) - ANS is a decentralized naming service.
+An Algorand smart contract is used to store names and govern the naming policy.

 ## Community